 Copper roofing is most common for interlocking panel flat roofs with soldered seams.
 This style of copper roofing can conform to many shapes and sizes as required.

-The picture above is a copper standing seam roof with a curvature that ties into a copper flat roof.
-This roof was replaced due to its age of approx 80 years.
-It had developed leaks at various junctions.
+Copper bay window tops, copper dormer tops, copper pockets, copper valleys, copper wall flashings, copper chimney flashings, copper finials and copper crestings are a sampling of the copper roofing options available.
+The following picture is a copper standing seam roof with a curvature that ties into a copper flat roof.
+This roof was replaced since it developed leaks at various junctions.
 We removed the old copper roof, repaired the rotted wood work, applied one layer of Grace Ice and Water Shield, two layers of 30# tar paper, one layer of rosin paper (slip sheet) and then started the copper roof assembly.
 The standing seam was hand formed on site to custom fit the curvature of the roof, and the interlocking copper flat roof is attached with copper clips and fitted together.
 Seams are flattened with a mallet and then sweat soldered together.
 This will be good for another 80 plus years.

-And in this next picture is a copper roof that was a new construction job.
+And finally is this picture is a copper roof that was a new construction job.
 This customer was actually a roofing contractor himself who installs shingle roofs after hail storms damage them.
 The dormer tops were done in copper double lock standing seam.
 The rest of the roof was shingled.
 The copper roof areas will outlast the next five or six shingle roofs this building will need over time.